Google Business Profile for Lawyers: Complete Optimization Guide

 When someone searches “personal injury lawyer near me” or “divorce attorney [city],” Google typically shows three results in the map pack before any organic listings.
 These map pack results get the lion’s share of clicks.
 For competitive practice areas like personal injury lawyer marketing, dominating the map pack is essential.

 According to BrightLocal’s local consumer survey data, the map pack receives 40-60% of clicks for local intent searches.
-If your firm isn’t appearing there, you’re missing most potential clients who search for your services.
+If your firm is not appearing there, you are missing most potential clients who search for your services.

 Setting Up Your Google Business Profile